va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-02-24-Telseq-Updates-Prathima-Vembu.md

 ## Analysing telseq output
 Before scaling up the pipeline it would be ideal if we could understand and characterise the telseq output.
 In this [notebook](https://github.com/va-big-data-genomics/mvp-telomere-analysis/blob/main/scripts/mvp-telomere-analysis.ipynb), I have visualized and represented a few values for the initial 10 samples that we have.
 I am still working on investigasting other methods of analysis/visualizations.

 Currently all of the methods have been implemented on a set of 10 CRAMS.
 Once the whole pipeline is ready it will be scaled up to 100 CRAMS

+---
+# Discussion
+**Discuss** this update on our [GitHub](https://github.com/orgs/va-big-data-genomics/discussions/8)